-Trim the pork tenderloin of excess fat and silver skin.
-Cut crosswise into 4 even pieces.
+Cut the pork tenderloin crosswise into 4 even pieces.
 Cut each piece crosswise again, but do not go all the way through; you should be able to open it like a book.
 Pound each piece with a mallet until 1/4-inch thick and 6 to 8 inches across.

-Whisk together the buttermilk, salt, black pepper, garlic powder, onion powder, paprika and sugar in a shallow dish.
+Whisk together the buttermilk, garlic powder, onion powder, paprika, sugar, 1 teaspoon salt and 1/2 teaspoon pepper in a shallow dish.
 Add the pork cutlets.
 Make sure all the pieces are coated well with the buttermilk marinade.
-Cover and keep refrigerated for at least 4 hours and up to overnight.
+Cover and refrigerate for at least 4 hours and up to overnight.

 Build the sandwiches by putting the cutlets between the burger buns and garnishing with lettuce, tomato, onion, pickle, mayonnaise and mustard.
 The cutlet should hang generously over the bun.

 From Cooking Channel